-Test of a methodology to quantify paleoseasonality using extant bryozoans from both sides of the Isthmus of Panama
+Test of a methodology to quantify paleoseasonality using extant bryozoans from both sides of the lsthmus of Panama

 Quantifying seasonality is important for understanding past, current and future climatic and geologic changes.
 Techniques have been used to calculate mean annual range in temperature, however these methods have not incorporated seasonality (range in temperatures from winter to summer) experienced within an annual cycle.
 The ability to detect and distinguish among seasons can have many environmental, climatic and geologic applications.
-This study aims to develop a methodology to quantify seasonality in extant bryozoans from both sides of the Isthmus of Panama, the Pacific Ocean side that experiences seasonal upwelling and the Caribbean Sea side that experiences relatively constant sea temperature conditions.
-The methods tested in this study include MART (Mean Annual Range in Temperature) analysis (i.e. comparing zooid area across generations of zooids) and δ^{18} O profiling (i.e. oxygen 18 O/ 16 O isotopic ratio analysis to determine temperature across generations of zooids).
-The MART method was not able to detect seasonal upwelling trends and the MART temperatures were not consistent with literature values.
-The δ^{18} O profiling method was able to detect seasonal periods of upwelling on the Pacific Ocean side of the Isthmus.
-The δ^{18} O profiling method is therefore favored over the MART method in detecting paleoseasonality.
+This study aims to develop a methodology to quantify seasonality in extant bryozoans from both sides of the lsthmus of Panama, the Pacific Ocean side that experiences seasonal upwelling and the Caribbean Sea side that experiences relatively constant sea temperature conditions.
+The methods tested in this study include MART (Mean Annual Range in Temperature) analysis (i.e. comparing zooid area across generations of zooids) and δ^{18} O profiling (i.e. oxygen $^{18}O/^{16}O$ isotopic ratio analysis to determine temperatures were not consistent with literature values.
+The $\delta^{18}O$ profiling method was able to detect seasonal upwelling on the Pacific Ocean side of the lsthmus.
+The $\delta^{18}O$ profiling method is therefore favored over the MART method in detecting paleoseasonality.